ome/training-docker/_episodes/05-omero-client.md

 {: .output}
 If you pass a command line to `docker run` it overwrites the default, so you need to pass the whole command line including `omero`:
 ~~~
-docker run -it my-omeropy-image omero version
+docker run -it my-omeropy-image /opt/omero/web/venv3/bin/omero version
 ~~~
 {: .bash}
 ~~~
-5.4.0-ice36-b74
+OMERO.py version:
+5.20.0
 ~~~
 {: .output}

 > ## ENTRYPOINT vs CMD
 >
-> You can make the Docker image behave as the `omero` command using an `ENTRYPOINT`, see the Docker documentation for details.
+> You can make the Docker image behave as the `omero` command using an `ENTRYPOINT`, see the [Docker documentation](https://www.docker.com/blog/docker-best-practices-choosing-between-run-cmd-and-entrypoint/) for details.
 {: .callout}

-> ## Advanced: Compile and install Ice
->
-> The current image uses a pre-compiled version of Ice.
-> Modify the image to install ice using the recommended Zeroc method (`pip install zeroc-ice`).
-> You will need to install a compiler and all development libraries required to compile Ice.
-{: .challenge}

 ## Best practice for writing Dockerfiles